 Finally, in 1 Timothy 5:17, Paul says, "elders who lead effectively are worthy of double honor."
-There is strong evidence that "honor" $(\tau_1 \mu \bar{\eta} \zeta)$ has financial implications in this verse (see next section).
-But what is indisputable is that elders/pastors are to be treated with literal honor.
-Paul's use of "double" $(\delta_1 \pi \lambda \bar{\eta} \zeta)$ at minimum implies "more
+There is strong evidence that "honor" $(\tau \iota \mu \bar{\eta} \varsigma)$ has financial implications in this verse (see next section).
+But what is indisputable is that elders/pastors4 are to be treated with literal honor.5 Paul's use of "double" $(\delta \iota \pi \lambda \bar{\eta} \varsigma)$ at minimum implies "more than" others receive.
+6 If pastors are only to receive

-3. There are three words used for senior leaders in Scripture and they are interchangeable: elder, pastor, overseer.
+^{3.} There are three words used for senior leaders in Scripture and they are interchangeable: elder, pastor, overseer.

-4. See previous footnote.
+^{4.} See previous footnote.

-5. &quot;At a minimum the word includes the idea of respect" (Mounce, Pastoral Epistles, Word Biblical Commentary).
+^{5. &}quot;At a minimum the word includes the idea of respect" (Mounce, Pastoral Epistles, Word Biblical Commentary).

-than" others receive.
-If pastors are only to receive basic necessities such as food and clothing then are they really being doubly honored when compared to anyone who is in need (cf. 5:3-16)?
+basic necessities such as food and clothing then are they really being doubly honored when compared to anyone who is in need (cf. 5:3-16)?
 Believers are not to merely give food but are to give generously and sacrificially, just as Paul commended the Philippians for "sharing in his affliction" (Phil 4:14).
 If the worker deserves their wages, then are pastors honored with giving that is below what society considers to be a living wage?
 We can hardly be considered as "honoring" our pastors if such were the case.